typhoonworks/lotus/README.md

 Learn more about setting up Lotus Web in the [installation guide](guides/installation.md#lotus-web-setup).

 ## Current Features
-- 🔐 **Enhanced security** with read-only execution, table visibility controls, and automatic session state management
+- 🔐 **Enhanced security** with read-only execution, schema/table/column visibility controls, and automatic session state management
 - 📦 **Query storage and management** - save, organize, and reuse SQL queries
 - 🏗️ **Multi-database support** - PostgreSQL, MySQL, and SQLite with flexible repository architecture
 - ⚡ **Configurable execution** with timeout controls and connection management